apostrophecms/apostrophe-review-and-deploy/README.md

 As users approve documents, they will automatically progress through the site.
 The review process begins with pages, then cycles through pieces not already approved.
 For instance, older blog articles not currently appearing on page one of your site's blog will not be implicitly approved with the page, so they will be reviewed individually.

-**Review progresses through piece types in the order they were configured, with two exceptions: images and files are reviewed last.** To change this order, use the following option:
+**Review progresses through piece types in the order they were configured, with two exceptions: images, files and the global doc are reviewed last.** To change this order, use the following option:

 ```javascript
 // in app.js